agcdtmr/wwcode-python-2024/README.md

 - [x] Write an awesome commit message and push your code!
 - [x] Continue writing on your documentation.
 - [x] Share your wins!
-- [ ] Help someone on Slack.
-Give feedback, share resources, be a rubber ducky, help in any way, in any form.
 - [x] Take care of yourself: pause, stretch, hydrate.
 More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).